Minister hopeful of getting out of FATF in 15 months

 “Our own review will take place on September 8 and be completed before the next FATF review.
 We have already identified the steps needed to remove the 27 deficiencies, and also assigned responsibilities.
 If we fulfill their requirements and remove those 27 deficiencies by then, we’ll be back on the white list,” he said.

 Earlier, speaking on the motion, Senator Sherry said that FATF listing was a national concern with serious implications for the country.
-She questioned what the APG’s final evaluation report was about and and what it held for Pakistan’s immediate and medium term future.
-The House will resume Monday afternoon and have a debate on the issue of rigging in the 2018 general elections on the admitted motion moved by PML-N’s Senator Muhammad Javed Abbasi.
+She questioned what APG’s final evaluation report was about and and did they hold for Pakistan’s immediate and medium term future.
+The House will resume Monday afternoon and have debate on the issue of rigging in 2018 general elections on the admitted motion, moved by PML-N’s Senator Muhammad Javed Abbasi.

 Asad Umar made it crystal clear that there was no reason the government should not be able to address the watchdog’s concerns within the stipulated period, which would end in September 2019.